dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 3. `High contrast`
 Black backgrounds often correspond to high-contrast foreground content.
 However, the high-contrast environment is not suitable for long-term viewing.
-Just like you can’t eat more sugar or spicy food, but you can drink more water A mild image may not be able to maintain sufficient clarity under strong light or poor eyesight.
-We repeatedly adjust the parameters to get the current results – soft-green.
+Just like you can’t eat more sugar or spicy food, but you can drink more water.
+A mild image may not be able to maintain sufficient clarity under strong light or poor eyesight.
+We repeatedly adjust the parameters to get the current result – soft-green.

 After many researches, the yellow and green is the favorited colours for human eyes.
 The wavelengths of yellow and green are most comfortable which human eyes like.